 If apatorsen was approved, it and its manufacturer will be subject to continual review.
 Any regulatory approval that we or a collaborator, if any, receives for apatorsen is likely to be subject to limitations on the indicated uses for which the end product may be marketed, or include requirements for potentially costly post-approval follow-up clinical trials.
 In addition, if regulatory agencies approve apatorsen, the labeling, packaging, adverse event reporting, storage, advertising and promotion for the end product will be subject to extensive regulatory requirements.
 The manufacturers of apatorsen, when and if it has any, will also be required to comply with cGMP regulations, which include requirements relating to quality control and quality assurance, as well as the corresponding maintenance of records and documentation.
-Further, regulatory agencies must approve these manufacturing facilities before they can be used to manufacture our product, when and if apatorsen has any, and these facilities are subject to ongoing regulatory inspection.
-If the manufacturer fails to comply with the regulatory requirements of regulatory agencies, or if previously unknown problems with apatorsen are discovered, we could be subject to administrative or judicially imposed sanctions, including:
+Further, regulatory agencies must approve these manufacturer fails to comply with the regulatory requirements of regulatory agencies, or if previously unknown problems with apatorsen are discovered, we could be subject to administrative or judicially imposed sanctions, including:

-- restrictions on the product, manufacturers or manufacturing process;

-- warning letters;

-- civil or criminal penalties or fines;

-- injunctions;

-- product seizures, detentions or import bans; - voluntary or mandatory product recalls and publicity requirements; - suspension or withdrawal of regulatory approvals; - total or partial suspension of production; - imposition of restrictions on operations, including costly new manufacturing requirements; and - refusal to approve pending applications for market approval or supplements to approved applications for market approval.
+- restrictions on the product, manufacturers or manufacturing process; - warning letters; - civil or criminal penalties or fines; - injunctions; - product seizures, detentions or import bans; - voluntary or mandatory product recalls and publicity requirements; - suspension or withdrawal of regulatory approvals; - total or partial suspension of production; - imposition of restrictions on operations, including costly new manufacturing requirements; and - refusal to approve pending applications for market approval or supplements to approved applications for market approval.